 1. Hang Out in Central Park

-Taking a stroll through or having a picnic in central park is probably one of the single most romantic things to do in NYC, especially since this beautiful park is easily one of my favorite fall travel destinations.
+Taking a stroll through or having a picnic in central park is probably one of the single most romantic things to do in NYC, especially since this beautiful park is easily one of my favorite fall travel destinations and should be at the top of everyone’s NYC bucket list.

 I know it might seem cliche AF but trust me on this, these activities are popular for a reason.
 Especially since Central Park is Grand Canyon level HUGE – making it beyond easy to find a nice secluded spot where you can sit and stare adoringly into each other’s eyes… Or have a mini food fight.
 Whatever scenario more accurately reflects your couple’s style.